-Some videographers charge by the hour for their services.
-Time on the clock might include consulting with clients about goals, setup and filming at the event, post-production work such as editing, music overlay, and more.
+Some videographers act as director for your film and charge by the hour for their services.
+Time on the clock might include consulting with clients about goals, setting up and filming at the event, and doing post-production work such as editing, music overlay and more.
 Some videographers charge a standard hourly rate for all of their services, while others have different hourly rates for different services, depending on the level of expertise required.
+Other videographers shoot the video and then work with an outside production company to create a final edited video.
 If rates vary for different tasks, those details should be clearly outlined in the contract.

 Complexity of project